Synthesis Essay & AP Lang: Examples, How to Write & Tips

 What to Include in Each Paragraph:

-• Topic Sentence: States the main idea of the paragraph and connects it to the thesis.
+Topic Sentence: State the paragraph's main idea and connect it to the thesis.

-• Analysis & Commentary: Explain the significance of evidence and how it supports your thesis statement.
-What connections can you draw between evidence?
+Analysis & Commentary: Explain why the evidence matters and how it supports the thesis.

-• Counterarguments (if applicable): Consider opposing perspectives and counter them using additional evidence or logical reasoning.
+Counterarguments (if applicable): Acknowledge an opposing view and respond with evidence or reasoning.

-• Transition Sentence: Smoothly lead into the next paragraph.
+Transition Sentence: End by leading smoothly into the next point.

 Body Paragraph 1: